Flange focal distance

 For an interchangeable lens camera, the flange focal distance (FFD) (also known as the flange-to-film distance, flange focal depth, flange back distance (FBD), flange focal length (FFL), back focus or register, depending on the usage and source) of a lens mount system is the distance from the mounting flange (the interlocking metal rings on the camera and the rear of the lens) to the film or image sensor plane.

-This value is different for different camera systems.
-The range of this distance, which will render an image clearly in focus within all focal lengths, is usually measured to a precision of hundredths of millimetres, and is not to be confused with depth of field.
+The flange focal distance is a fixed mechanical specification of a given camera system, and it must be manufactured to a precision of hundredths of a millimetre—even small deviations can prevent lenses from achieving accurate focus across all focal lengths.
+This value should not be confused with depth of field, which refers to the range of distances in front of the camera that appear acceptably sharp during image capture.

-Lenses can be adapted from one mount (and respective FFD) to another.
+Lenses can be adapted from one mount (and respective FFD) to another using a lens adapter.
 FFD determines whether infinity focus can be accomplished with a simple non-optical adapter.
 Optics to correct for distance introduce more cost and can lower image quality, so non-optical lens adapters are preferred.
 A simple non-optical adapter holds the longer FFD lens the appropriate additional distance away from the sensor or film on the shorter FFD camera.
 A camera body with a shorter FFD can accept a larger number of lenses (those with a longer FFD) by using a simple adapter.
 A lens with a longer FFD can be more readily adapted to a larger number of camera bodies (those with a shorter FFD).
 If the difference is small, other factors such as the sizes and positions of the mounting flanges will influence whether a lens can be adapted without optics.